alankarkotwal/alankarkotwal.github.io/cs475_1/index.md

  - Scrolling adjusts the active z-coordinate so that we're able to draw in 3D.
  - Shift + clicking removes the last added point.
  - `C` followed by the R, G, B and A values in the terminal sets the drawing color.
+ - `F` finishes the current polygon, so the next drawn point will be in a new polygon.
+The same effect can be acheived by exiting and reentering modeling mode.

 ##### Results
 Some screenshots of the application follow: